rust-lang/rust-forge/fott.md

 to The Rust Project, its ecosystem, and its community.
 These people are 'friends of the tree', archived here for eternal glory.

+## 2016-02-12 Jeffrey Seyfried (@jseyfried)

+**This week's friend of the tree is Jeffrey Seyfried (@jseyfried)!**

+Jeffrey Seyfried (@jseyfried) has made some awesome contributions to name resolution.
+He has fixed a ton of bugs, reported previously unknown edge cases, and done some big refactorings, all of which have helped improve a complex and somewhat neglected part of the compiler.

 ## 2015-12-04 Vadim Petrochenkov @petrochenkov

 This week we'd like to nominate @petrochenkov for Friend of the